So, you're looking in to a current (maybe controversial) topic!

 Find and access the library's online resources through the Research Databases page.
 Off-campus access requires the 14-digit library barcode from the back of your student ID.
 (Don't have it yet?
 Request a barcode number online.)

-Caution: Google Scholar is a great tool, but that's in addition to the databases, not instead of.
+Google Scholar is a special search engine for scholarly works.
+It's great tool, but that's in addition to the library databases, not instead of.
 Scholarly articles tend to be behind paywalls, and even Google can't give you access.
-As well, there are predatory journals out there (with low publication standards) that Google doesn't disregard from its results.
+As well, there are predatory journals out there (with low publication standards) that Google doesn't exclude from its results.